SoCXin/doc/docs/X86/pio-check.rst

 |PIOCheck| allows selecting what tool is used for finding defects in
-the project, what source files are checked. |PIOCheck| can be configured from :ref:`projectconf` using the next options:
+the project, what source files are checked. |PIOCheck| can be configured from :ref:`mips` using the next options:

 .. toctree::
   :maxdepth: 2